openai/baselines/README.md

 from baselines.common.vec_env.dummy_vec_env import DummyVecEnv from baselines.a2c import A2C

-# There already exists an environment generator that will wrap atari environments correctly.
+# There already exists an environment generator that will make and wrap atari environments correctly.
-env = make_atari_env('BreakoutNoFrameskip-v0', num_env=8, seed=0)
+env = make_atari_env('BreakoutNoFrameskip-v4', num_env=8, seed=0)

 model = A2C(CnnPolicy, env, verbose=1)
 model.learn(25000)